 It is recommended that the City continue to pursue an increase in the local gas tax.
 We estimate that a two-cent per gallon local gas tax could generate roughly \$200,000 per year, or \$4.4 million over the next 22 years.
 In addition, the City should actively pursue grant and other special program funding to mitigate the costs to its citizens of transportation capital construction.
-The City is currently preparing an Urban Renewal Plan, which will identify and fund transportation and other infrastructure projects such as streetscape, water, sewer, wastewater, undergrounding utilities or parking to support downtown businesses.
+The City adopted an Urban Renewal Plan in July 2019, which identifies and will fund transportation and other infrastructure projects such as streetscape, water, sewer, wastewater, undergrounding utilities or parking to support downtown businesses.